tobiashochguertel/vscode-pattern-links/README.md

 ### Debugging Links

-The extension provides a debug mode to help troubleshoot link matching and generation.
+The extension provides debug mode and file logging to help troubleshoot link matching and generation.

+#### Debug Mode

 To enable debugging:

 1. Open the Command Palette (`Cmd+Shift+P` on macOS, `Ctrl+Shift+P` on Windows/Linux)
 2. Run the command `Pattern Links: Toggle Debug Mode`